cmzluna/movee/README.md

 # ratherlabs-challenge

 Frontend challenge for Sthorm client.

+In order to setup, please run:

+docker-compose up